What is lactose intolerance?

 Conditions like coeliac disease can also cause secondary lactose intolerance.
 Once these conditions are being managed properly, lactose intolerance should be less of a problem.

 Common symptoms of lactose intolerance

-Symptoms of lactose intolerance in children include:
+Symptoms of lactose intolerance in babies and children include:

 Babies with lactose intolerance might also have symptoms like: